 CBD is available in several different forms.
 When you look around you will find oils and tinctures, creams and lotions, capsules, edibles and vaping.
 The fastest way to experience the effect of CBD is through inhaling it.
 If vaping is not your thing the liquids are the second fastest way.
 The oral mucosa is full of tiny capillaries that absorb the compounds quickly.
 CBD capsules and pills are used for systemic treatment of seizures and digestive issues.
 With topicals you treat muscle and joint pain, or different skin conditions.

 E. What is CBD good for?

 Modern Medicine is all about prescription drugs and manufactured medicines, but this can't be the only way to heal the body.
 We believe in the healing power of nature, that plants have all the benefits we need for a balanced and healthier life.
-No doubt that CBD is a super cool wellness product at the moment.
+No doubt that CBD is a super cool wellness product at the moment with many claimed health benefits.
 There is plenty of ongoing researches without a sure conclusion, but the world still believes that CBD is the answer for many health issues.
+It may help with pain management, inflammation, anxiety, depression, improves sleeping, just to mention a few.
 If you feel lost around the topic or where to start hopefully you will find some answers here.

 F. HOW much to take?
 Can CBD be overdosed?